Homemade Pizza with the Perfect Crust and Pepperoni Cups

 Now, punch it down one last time, and turn once or twice giving it a final knead.

-If you've made the 3 pizza batch noted above, cut the dough into 3 pieces about 600 grams each (for thick crust large pizzas) or 6 pieces 300 grams each (for thin crust pizza).
+If you've made the 3 pizza batch noted above, cut the dough into 3 pieces about 600 grams each (for thick crust large 12-14 inch Neapolitan style pizza as shown above) or 6 pieces 300 grams each (for thin crust pizza).
 Weigh the pieces for consistency.
 Form each into a round ball shape.
-Place in separate plastic containers sprayed lightly with olive oil.
+Place in separate containers sprayed lightly with olive oil.
 Ideally these will be round containers.
-If you don't have plastic containers, wrap each piece loosely in plastic wrap or place each in a plastic bag, noting that it will continue to rise and may double again in size.
+If you don't have plastic silicone or plastic containers, wrap each piece loosely in plastic wrap or place each in a plastic bag, noting that it will continue to rise and may double again in size.
 Don't fold the bag over to restrict rising and do not stack the pieces, so they can still rise unencumbered.
 You can also store the dough in one large piece in an air tight container in the refrigerator and divide it when ready to bake if you prefer.
 However you store it make sure it has some room to expand as it will continue to rise in the refrigerator.
-If you've made the 2 pizza batch, simply cut it in half and follow the above procedures.
-If you made the single batch, store it as noted above.

 Remember the crust will expand during baking, so don't be concerned if it looks too thin at this stage.
 If you can toss it on your knuckles instead, as a pro like Tony Gemignani does, go right ahead as that is a better and faster way for a consistent, round and thinner crust pizza.
 But I find the gravity stretching method from hand to hand works just fine, with less mess.

-When properly stretched and shaped, sprinkle your wooden peel generously with corn meal or semolina course ground flour.
+When properly stretched and shaped, sprinkle your wooden peel generously with semolina course ground flour (or corn meal if you can't get semolina).
 Fold half the dough over on itself and transfer to the peel.
 Note: Do not attempt to top the unbaked dough before moving it to the pizza peel.
 It will be too hard to move onto the peel after topping.

-Lightly oil the edge being careful not to get oil on the peel, as it will inhibit sliding the pizza off onto the baking steel.
+Lightly oil the edge being careful not to get oil on the peel, as it will inhibit sliding the pizza onto the baking steel.
 Cover with your favorite sauce, cheeses and other toppings.
 A pizza can sit in this state for an hour awaiting baking but the sooner you move it to the oven the easier it will be to move off the peel.
 I always place a few slices of cheese on the crust first and place the sauce on top of that, but this choice is yours and assembly order is not overly important.
+I like my pepperoni on the top so it cooks more thoroughly into little cups.
+If you're using sausage, make sure you've pre-cooked it.

 It should take approximately 8-10 minutes for a large thick crust pizza or 5-7 minutes for a thinner crust pizza to be done.
 The crust should brown nicely and puff up.